sparolab/marscalib/README.md

 ## 📷 Data Acquisition
 * The camera's intrinsic parameters must be known in advance.

+* Two topics are required in the bag: one for image(sensor_msgs/Image), and one for point clouds(sensor_msgs/PointCloud2).

 * Place the spherical target within about 30 cm, ensuring it is visible to both sensors.
 (If placed too far, the sphere may not be captured for LiDAR)

-* Remain the two sensors(camera and LiDAR) and the spherical target stationary while data is collected for more than 40 seconds.
+* Remain the two sensors(camera and LiDAR) and the spherical target __stationary__ while data is collected for more than 40 seconds.

 * After acquiring the data, arrange the bags as follows (recommended: 10 samples).
     ```